JinaKim77/project/README.md

-# project
+# Graph theory project

-Program in Python to execute regular expressions on strings using an algorithm known as Thompson’s construction.
+**Program in Python _to execute regular expressions_ on strings using an algorithm known as Thompson’s construction.**

-   (Convert infix expression to postfix expression using Shunting yard algorithm)
+### Convert infix expression to postfix expression using Shunting yard algorithm

 1. Scan the infix expression from left to right.
 2. If the scanned character is an operand, output it.